Deborah-McVey/Deborah-McVey/README.md

 - 👋 Hi, I’m @Deborah-McVey
-- 👀 I’m beginning a career in full stack web development.
+- 👀 I’m in the beginning of my career in full stack web development.
 - 🌱 I recently completed a Full Stack Web Developer Apprenticeship.
 My most recent project is a full stack application with a REST API.
-- 💞️ I’m looking to collaborate on Full Stack applications using Ruby on Rails and Angular.
+- 💞️ I’m looking to collaborate on Full Stack applications using Ruby on Rails.
 - 📫 How to reach me ... send me a message.

 <!---